-In order to be eligible for student teaching/clinical practice, students are
+In order to be eligible for clinical internship, students are

 - 1. required to receive a Mantoux or tuberculosis test during their sophmore year.
 This test is a state requirement and can be obtained through Student Health Services at The College of New Jersey or through a private physician.
 Further information is available through the Office of Support for Teacher Education Programs (STEP). - 2. required to sign a TCNJ statement attesting that they have not committed any offenses that may disqualify them from state teacher certification.
 A list of applicable offenses will be provided.
 Students with convictions or charges pending may jeopardize their eligibility to continue in the teacher preparation program until pending charges are appropriately settled.
-Students are encouraged to contact the STEP office to discuss their eligibility. - 3. typically required by school districts to obtain a New Jersey Department of Education criminal background check before accepting the teacher candidate as student teacher. - 4. encouraged to obtain a substitute teacher certification after earning 15 units.
+Students are encouraged to contact the STEP office to discuss their eligibility. - 3. required to obtain a New Jersey Department of Education criminal background check before advancing to candidacy. - 4. encouraged to obtain a substitute teacher certification after earning 15 units.